BVZI – Bundesverband der Zahlungs-und E-Geld-Institute

 - Local subsidiaries of foreign e-money institutes

-The association was, upon the recommendation of the Ministry of Finance, actively involved in various legislative projects, such as the implementation of (a) the new Second E-money Directive and (b) SEPA regulation into national law.
-The BVZI also played a role in the campaign to improve anti-money laundering legislation by presenting a statement on the matter.
+The association was, upon the recommendation of the Ministry of Finance and invitation of the BaFin, actively involved in various legislative projects.
+The BVZI also played a role in the campaign to improve anti-money laundering legislation by presenting serveral statements on the matter.

-The BVZI is, upon the invitation of the Ministry of Finance and the Deutsche Bundesbank, represented in the newly-founded German SEPA council.
+The BVZI is, upon the invitation of the Ministry of Finance and the Deutsche Bundesbank, represented in the Forum Zahlungsverkehr.